This post may contain affiliate links. Please read our disclosure policy.

 rice, mushrooms, and vegetables in a small black skillet.

-1. Stir in butter and parmesan cheese.
+1. Stir in the remaining butter and Parmesan cheese until melted and creamy.

 mushroom risotto in a small skillet